armadaproject/armada/docs/scheduler.md

 1. selects an executor and
 2. assigns jobs to this executor until full.

 The above algorithm runs periodically.
-In addition, Armada continually schedules preemtible and lime-limited jobs.
+In addition, Armada continually schedules preemtible and lime-limited jobs to improve utilisation and throughput.

 ### Fairness